GoMatrixHosting/create-awx-system/docs/Import_Matrix_Server.md

 5) Edit Deploy/Update a Server to not include the 'start' tag.

+6) Load matrix_vars.yml from the restored backup into AWX:

+~/Documents$ tar -xf ./chroot/export/matrix.tar.gz ~/Documents$ scp ./awx/matrix_vars.yml panel.topgunmatrix.com:/var/lib/awx/projects/clients/31/T-FKFAMCCR7CHX/
+matrix_vars.yml                               100% 3840    13.1KB/s   00:00

+7) Clear known_hosts entry in AWX for that particular server:

+root@AWX-panel:~# docker exec -i -t awx_task bash bash-4.4# sed '/^matrix.fishbole.xyz/d' -i /root/.ssh/known_hosts

-6) Copy the DNS information and send it to the customer so they can configure DNS again.
+8) Copy the DNS information and send it to the customer so they can configure DNS again.
 For Example:

         "Your server has been created!
 You now need to configure your DNS to have the", "following records:",